Interference of Clocks: A Quantum Twin Paradox: Materials and Methods

-with the help of equation~\eqref{eq.app.H_int}.
-In this form, the coupling of the internal dynamics to the external degrees of freedom is prominent and leads to the interference signal from equation~\eqref{eq:P} with $\eta=1$.
-Hence, the Hamiltonian describes a moving clock experiencing time dilation~\cite{Zych11}.
+with the help of Eq.~\eqref{eq.app.H_int}.
+In this form, the coupling of the internal dynamics to the external degrees of freedom is prominent and leads to the interference signal from Eq.~\eqref{eq:P} with $\eta=1$.
+Hence, the Hamiltonian describes a moving clock experiencing time dilation~\cite{Zych11}.\\[2ex]